The 7 Summits Challenge

 Carstensz Pyramid (July/Aug 2019), Oceania (4884m)

 Carstensz Pyramid or Puncak Jaya is the highest mountain peak in Oceania.
 Situated on the island of New Guinea (which consist of Papua New Guinea and Indonesia West Papua), it is the most mysterious of the seven summits standing at 4884m high.

 Many obstacles await Damian in this infrequently visited corner of the world.
 Unlike the other seven summits Carstensz Pyramid is a rock climb of moderate difficulty, add to that the remoteness, government restrictions and political instability in a region where tribal warring is frequent, this could prove to be the most adventurous of challenges to overcome.

 Vinson(Dec 2019/Jan 2020), Antartica (4897m)

-Mount Vinson is the highest peak on the Antartica continent at 4897m.
-Unparalleled in it's pristine beauty, Antartica is the explorer's final frontier, the planet's last great wilderness.
+Mount Vinson is the highest peak on the Antarctica continent at 4897m.
+Unparalleled in its pristine beauty, Antarctica is the explorer's final frontier, the planet's last great wilderness.
 Situated in the Ellsworth mountains, 600 miles from the South Pole, Vinson can not be underestimated as the combination of isolation and potentially extreme conditions makes her a very dangerous mountain.

 Everest (April/May 2020), Asia(8848m)